Research on Psychedelics for Optimal Outcomes

 It’s something of a stereotype that using psychedelics can change your personality.
 We’ve all heard the trope of a straight-laced accountant taking a dose of ayahuasca and becoming a yoga teacher in Barbados.

-Although psychedelics are unlikely to change you beyond recognition, they can certainly produce positive changes in certain personality traits.
+Although psychedelics are unlikely to change you beyond recognition, they can certainly produce positive changes in some personality traits.

 Here we cover three experiments dealing with psychedelics and personality change.
 Katherine MacLean, Matthew Nour, and Matthias Forstmann all lead studies into the effects that a psychedelic experience can have on core personality traits such as openness, empathy, and nature-relatedness.
 In the first study, participants took part in a high-dose psilocybin session, and changes in core personality traits were measured.
 In the latter two studies, surveys measured participants’ personality scores and related them to reports of past psychedelic use.